yajrendrag/unmanic-plugins/source/reorder_audio_streams2/description.md

 #### <span style="color:blue">reorder_additional_audio_streams</span>
 Check this if you wish to reorder additional language streams - it can be used with or without checking the reorder original language option.

+#### <span style="color:blue">remove_other_languages</span>
+Check this if you wish to remove other languages not configured for reordering.
+If you wish to keep undefined language streams, add "und" (without quotes) to the end of the reorder_additional_language_streams field.
+Any audio streams that do not contain a language tag of any kind will be removed if setting this option.

 #### <span style="color:blue">library_type</span>
 Select TV or Movies for the library type - the plugin can only process a single content type per library.
 This option is only visible if reorder original audio is checked.